 According to the UN’s website, a year later, the Socialist International established a Women’s Day to honor the movement and in hopes of achieving universal suffrage for women.
 And it got unanimous approval!

 In 1911, European countries celebrated International Women’s Day, but they were usually on March 19th.
 Women would hold rallies demanding their right to work, vote, hold public office, ending decimation at jobs, and to vocational training.
 Later, it became a tool to protest WW1 with.

 On March 8th in 1917 (so exactly 100 years ago!) in Petrograd, the Russian Empire Capital, there was a huge gathering of women textile works.
 A week later, their government gave women the right to vote, and March 8th was announced a national holiday in Soviet Russia.
 Since it was started in communist Russia, it was widely celebrated by communists and socialists.

 In the year 1975, which was International Women’s Year (we should have another one of those!!!!), the United Nations adopted March 8th as the day of celebration for International Women’s Day.

 In some countries, it’s not technically a holiday, but most still celebrate it by giving women presents (such as flowers) to the women in their life on March 8th.
-In Armenia, the created their own holiday called “Beauty and Motherhood,” which is on April 7th.
-However, Armenians have a “Women’s Month” that lasts from March 8th– April 7th and they observe both.
-In Italy, to celebrate they give women yellow mimosas (yum!).
+In Armenia, they created their own holiday called “Beauty and Motherhood,” which is on April 7th.
+However, Armenians have a “Women’s Month” that lasts from March 8th– April 7th, and they observe both.
+In Italy, to celebrate, they give women yellow mimosas (yum!).
 Mimosas were chosen to be the symbol for IWD in Italy in 1946 by Teresa Mattei.
 Mimosas and chocolate are also commonly given out in Russia and Albania.
 Some countries have “women-only” parties.
-Each country has their own unique and interesting way of celebrating the day and women.
+Each country has its own unique and interesting way of celebrating the day and women.